data-8/textbook/_chapters/16/2/Inference_for_the_True_Slope.md

 ---
 interact_link: notebooks/16/2/Inference_for_the_True_Slope.ipynb
 title: '16.2 Inference for the True Slope'
-permalink: 'chapters/16/2/inference-for-the-true-slope'
+permalink: 'chapters/16/2/Inference_for_the_True_Slope'
 previouschapter:
-  url: chapters/16/1/regression-model
+  url: chapters/16/1/Regression_Model
   title: '16.1 A Regression Model'
 nextchapter:
-  url: chapters/16/3/prediction-intervals
+  url: chapters/16/3/Prediction_Intervals
   title: '16.3 Prediction Intervals'
+redirect_from:
+  - 'chapters/16/2/inference-for-the-true-slope'
 ---

 ### Inference for the True Slope